mahanama94/mahanama94.github.io/_posts/2017-4-13-first-voice-controlled-cordova-application.md

 **`cd helloApp`**

-(Open the folder in your favourite text editor or IDE )
+(Open the folder in your favorite text editor or IDE )

 ### Installing the Voice Plugin